“…It’s an awesome product, easy to do and very pleasant, I recommend it to everyone!!!” -Deb

 Today we are going to take a closer look at the Cultures for Health Kefir Starter Culture.

-Packaged in a facility that produces products containing wheat, soy, nuts, and fish.
+- Manufactured in a facility that produces products containing soy and dairy.

 Q. When making kefir with raw milk, is it necessary to make a pure mother culture with pasteurized milk (as is necessary with the piima culture)?